jmd-dk/concept/_sources/installation.rst.txt

-Note that if using a pre-installed Python distribution --- ``python_dir=/path/to/python`` --- OpenSSL, libffi and ncurses are assumed to be already installed and build into the Python distribution, as these cannot be tacked on after Python is build.
+Note that if using a pre-installed Python distribution --- ``python_dir=/path/to/python`` --- OpenSSL, libffi and ncurses are assumed to be already installed and built into the Python distribution, as these cannot be tacked on after Python is build.
 Also, Python should come with at least pip built-in.
 The ``installer`` will install any other missing Python packages.